Our HIstory, Mission & Rules & Regulations

 **RESPECT the REFS!
 Without referees, we dont have a competition, respect their calls, allow them to control the game, they do their best and they are certified as referees, they will give ample warning to you before they tech you, we dont want to ban players, but we will for the sake of the League, please be respectful.

 Technical Foul: a technical foul is any infraction of the rules penalised as a foul which may or may not involve physical contact during the course of play between opposing players on the court, or is a foul by a non-player.
-The most common technical foul is for unsportsmanlike conduct.
-Technical fouls can be assessed against players, bench personnel, the entire team (often called a bench technical), or even the crowd.
+The most common technical foul is for unsportsmanlike conduct, swearing or negative intentions (ie Fronting up and Pushing a player) Technical fouls can be assessed against players, bench personnel, the entire team (often called a bench technical), or even the crowd.
 These fouls, and their penalties, are more serious than a personal foul, but not necessarily as serious as a flagrant foul (an ejectable offense)

 UBL Tech Foul Points System